sameer05515/job-comeback/src/day-1-resume.md

 - Created SQS configuration to push message for asynchronous pipeline

-3 years experience to use ChatGPT for speedify development
+3 years experience to use ChatGPT prompt for speedify development